Sign in

 Async methods are easier to write

-The Async and Await keywords in Visual Basic are the heart of async programming.
-By using those two keywords, you can use resources in the .NET Framework or the Windows Runtime to create an asynchronous method almost as easily as you create a synchronous method.
-Asynchronous methods that you define by using Async and Await are referred to as async methods.
+The Async and Await keywords in Visual Basic are central to async programming.
+Using these keywords, you can create asynchronous methods as easily as synchronous ones.
+Methods defined with Async and Await are known as async methods.

 The following example shows an async method.
-Almost everything in the code should look completely familiar to you.
-The comments call out the features that you add to create the asynchrony.
+Most of the code will look familiar, with comments highlighting features that make the method asynchronous:

-' - Its return type is Task or Task(Of T).
-(See "Return Types" section.)
+' Its return type is Task or Task(Of T).

 Async Function AccessTheWebAsync() As Task(Of Integer)